 Promo Pack Codes

 Players who frequent their Local Game Stores for various weekly MTG events should be familiar with the unique Prize packs.
-Top finishers in each weekly tournament will generally recieve one of these packs.
+Top finishers in each weekly tournament will generally receive one of these packs.
 If you do really well, your pack could be foil!

 Each of these packs generally contains one rare/mythic card from the appropriate set (if it’s a Wilds of Eldraine prize pack, it will be a card from that set), one of a set of common/uncommon promo cards with a special border and a security stamp, and another rare/mythic from a pool of cards exclusive to each Prize Pack.
 The rare and Mythic Rare cards will have the unique Planeswalker stamp in the bottom right of the picture.
 An example of this is shown above.

-In addition, an MTG Arena code is available in these packs, but the amount you can add to your MTG Arena account are limited per set.
+In addition, an MTG Arena code is available in these packs, but the amount you can add to your MTG Arena account is limited per set.
 Typically, you can only add five codes to your MTG Arena account per set.
 Each code will award you one pack of the set associated with the Prize pack.

 Codes are Being Sunset